rose-collectionservices/collection-services-manual/14-PACKING AND SHIPPING/readme.md

 Participating in packing gives Collection Services the opportunity to gather preliminary information about a collection, such as how material is arranged and used on-site.
 Collection Services staff should take notes on the original order and use patterns, and photograph the space in which the records were used and kept whenever possible.
 Retain as many notes about collection material and decisions made on-site as possible while remaining efficient during the packing process.
 At this point, the packing team learns more information about the collection than anyone else and must be able to transfer the knowledge they gain on the trip to the accessioning team when they return to the library.

-Staff should follow the [Packing Guidelines](#142-packing-guidelines) when packing a collection for transfer to the Rose.
+Staff should follow [14.1 Packing Guidelines](#141-packing-guidelines) when packing a collection for transfer to the Rose.

 ## 14.1 Packing Guidelines